bennettandrewm/guess_my_weight/README.md

 #### Lack of Sleep

-Lack of sleep may contribute to weight gain.
+Lack of sleep may also contribute to weight gain.
 In instances when the user was over the carbohydrate threshold, and slept less than 6.9hrs, almost 80% of the weigh-ins showed a gain.
 That's a 13% increase.

 <img src="images/rec2.jpeg"/>